Doublevil/scbspeedrun/levels/any_ml/LCD/LCD13.md

   **Notes**
   - This is barely faster than the other strat, which is considerably easier.
 Only do this one if you are feeling crazy.
+  - If you hesitate or lose any time anywhere, the other strat is faster.
 </details>

 ---